ahinko/tcpsolis2mqtt/readme.md

 ### Will this work with other data loggers, inverters or firmware versions?

 I have no idea.
 I will probably never change to another data logger or upgrade the firmware unless I absolutely have to.
 If you are able to get this working on another data logger, inverter or firmware version, please let me know and I will add the information to the repo!

+### How do I update the firmware of the data logger and inverter?

+I send an email to a support address for my country that I found here: https://www.solisinverters.com/se/contactus.html.
+I asked them to update my inverter and logger.
+I  included the models and serial number of the inverter and logger.
+It took less than 24 hours if I remember correctly.

 ### Will there be a Home Assistant (HACS) integration?